-- When you dry fit, you might find that your prehung door is too far off the floor like we did and need to trim the frame.
+- When you dry fit, you might find that your prehung door is too far off the floor like we did and need to trim the bottom of the door frame.
 Make any adjustments you’d like before you commit to screwing in your frame.

-Step 3: Shim and level prehung door on the hinge side.
+Step 3: Shim and level the prehung door on the hinge side.

-Start from the top down and be sure that the top of your jamb doesn’t flex or bulge when you add shims.
-Shim the gap at the top of the door.
+Start from the top jamb down and be sure that the top of your jamb doesn’t flex or bulge when you add shims.
+Shim the gap at the top of the jamb.

 Step 5.
 Shim and level door on the opposite side.

-Now that your hinge side is hung and level both inside and out, it is time to move to the other side and repeat the process.
+Now that your hinge side is hung and leveled both inside and out, it is time to move to the other side and repeat the process.

-- Before you shim and level the other side of the door, shut it first.
-When you shut it, the top of the door should fit snug and not hit the jamb.
+- Before you shim and level the strike side (or lock side) of the pre-hung unit, shut the door first.
+When you shut it, the top of the door should fit snugly and not hit the top of the frame.

 - Don’t be mad if the door doesn’t shut perfectly.
-Continue making your adjustments with your shims and screws until you get that snug fit you are looking for.
+Continue making your adjustments on the sides of the frame (also called jamb legs) with your shims and screws until you get that snug fit you are looking for.